-- All applicants will receive a letter or email notifying them of the outcome of their application. - If your application is unsuccessful, you will still receive the anonymised external assessments. - If your application is successful, you will be invited to enter a Grant Funding Agreement (Agreement) with the NZFC. - The Agreement will outline the obligations and conditions of the grant, including regular reporting deadlines and deliverables.
+- All applicants will be notified of the outcome of their application. - If your application is successful, you will be invited to enter a Grant Funding Agreement (Agreement) with the NZFC. - The Agreement will outline the obligations and conditions of the grant, including regular reporting deadlines and deliverables.
 No payments will be made until you have agreed to the terms and conditions and the Agreement has been fully executed. - You will be provided with feedback for the next draft of your project. - You must submit deliverables required under the Agreement in accordance with the Agreement.
 This is usually within six months from the date the Agreement is signed.